kanidm/kanidm/book/src/account_policy.md

 ## Setting Maximum Privilege Time

-The privilege-expiry time defines how long a session retains it's write privileges after a reauthentication.
+The privilege-expiry time defines how long a session retains its write privileges after a reauthentication.
 After this time, the session returns to read-only mode.

 To set the maximum privilege time